DATA PROTECTION POLICY AND PRIVACY NOTICE

 - Request the transfer of your personal information to another party in certain formats, if practicable.

-- Make a complaint to the Information Commissioner’s Office.
-The ICO can be contacted through this link: https://ico.org.uk/concerns/
+- Make a complaint to a supervisory body which in the United Kingdom is the Information Commissioner’s Office.
+The ICO can be contacted through this link: https://ico.org.uk/concerns/.

 Access to information